contour-terminal/contour/README.md

 **IMPORANT: THIS PROJECT IS IN ALPHA STAGE & ACTIVE DEVELOPMENT**

-## Purpose

 `contour` is a modern terminal emulator, for everyday use.
+It is fully seperating emulation from graphical representation for clear seperation of concerns but also for special features to come before version 1.0 is released (headless terminal server with GUI & TUI frontends).

 ## Features